Director, Family Programs

 Esta Soler is founder and president of the Futures Without Violence (FWV), one of the world's leading violence prevention agencies, with offices in San Francisco, Washington, DC, and Boston.
 Along with its worldwide partners, the FWV develops innovative strategies to help prevent violence (domestic, dating, and sexual), stalking, and child abuse.
 Under Soler's direction, the organization was instrumental in the development and passage of the Violence Against Women Act in 1994—the first comprehensive federal response to violence against women.
 She has led the FWV as it developed trailblazing public education campaigns, as well as innovative policies, and advocacy, prevention, education, and training programs to help lawmakers, judges, health care providers, employers, and others stop violence and help victims.
 Among Ms. Soler's numerous awards are a Kellogg Foundation National Leadership Fellowship in 1995, the University of California, Public Health Heroes Award in 1998, the Violence Prevention Award from Peace Over Violence in 2007, and an honorary doctorate from Simmons College.
 She has served many public and private agencies as a consultant and advisor including the Centers for Disease Control and Prevention, the Ford Foundation/Harvard University Kennedy School of Government Innovations in American Government initiative, the Soros Justice Fellowship program, and the Aspen Institute.
 She is coauthor of Ending Domestic Violence: Changing Public Perceptions/Halting the Epidemic.

-Sandra Spencer is executive director of the National Federation of Families for Children's Mental Health, which is dedicated exclusively to helping children in the United States with mental health needs and their families achieve a better quality of life.
+Sandra Spencer is the former executive director of the National Federation of Families for Children's Mental Health, which is dedicated exclusively to helping children in the United States with mental health needs and their families achieve a better quality of life.
 Ms. Spencer has served in numerous advocacy roles including leading the first grassroots family-run organization in Eastern North Carolina that advocates for families and children with mental health challenges.
 This organization—With Every Child and Adult Reaching Excellence—eventually became the state's first statewide chapter of the National Federation of Families for Children's Mental Health.
 She has been a planner for the Federation's annual conferences, as well as for the biannual federal System of Care (SOC) Community Meetings sponsored by the Substance Abuse and Mental Health Services Administration Center for Mental Health Services.
 Other advocacy work includes being a peer mentor for SOC communities across the United States; developing a parent-involvement curriculum at East Carolina University; and helping to establish an SOC for children with serious emotional disturbances in Greenville, NC.
+Ms. Spencer is currently a national advocate and consultant on children’s mental health issues.